 What Types of Animals Are Studied in Canadian Science?

-In Canada, approximately 3 million animals (vertebrates and cephalopods) are studied each year for scientific purposes.
+In Canada, approximately 3 to 4 million animals (vertebrates and cephalopods) are studied each year for scientific purposes.

 Many different types of animals are included in the above number, from rodents and birds, to cattle and fish.
 However, there are certain animals that are more frequently studied, while some other animals are rarely, if ever, involved in Canadian science.

-According to the latest annual animal data published by the CCAC, in 2015, mice, fish, and cattle made up the majority of animals studied in Canadian science.
-Mice and fish alone make up over 70% of all animals in science.
+According to the latest annual animal data published by the CCAC, in 2017, mice, birds, and fish made up the majority of animals studied in Canadian science.
+Fish and mice alone make up 50% of all animals in science.

 Animals in science can come from various sources, which are divided into two categories, purpose-bred animals and non purpose-bred animals.